Tasouken/Tasouken/README.md

 ## About Me

-Website: https://kantoku.neocities.org/ (work in progress) <br>
+Website: (work in progress) <br>

 Musician and aspiring programmer.
-I fancy making things & I hope you revel in my musings.
+I fancy making things and I hope you revel in my creations.

 ## Support